-Breast cancer is the most common type of cancer among women in Norway, with roughly 3,500 new cases diagnosed each year.
-Screening with mammography can detect breast cancer in an early stage of the disease.
+Breast cancer is the most common type of cancer among women in Norway. about 3,500 new cases are diagnosed each year.
+Screening with mammography can detect breast cancer in an early stage.
 The goal of screening is to reduce breast cancer deaths and to offer women less aggressive treatment; however, screening also carries some risks.

 In Norway, women aged 50-69 years old are invited to BreastScreen Norway, the national public screening program for breast cancer.
-Women who are invited to screening need information on both the benefits and harms of screening in order to make an informed decision whether to participate.
+Women who are invited to screening need information on both the benefits and harms of screening to make an informed choice whether to participate.

-The principle behind screening is to examine many otherwise healthy participants in order to diagnose the few who have a certain disease.
-For this reason, it is important to minimize the risks associated with screening, and to avoid treating conditions that do not require treatment.
+The principle behind mammography screening is to examine many otherwise healthy women in order to diagnose the few who have breast cancer.
+It is important to minimize the risks associated with screening, and to avoid treating conditions that do not require treatment.